How we deal with parliamentary misconduct

 Deferring a report

-We can delay dealing with your report of alleged parliamentary misconduct if the issue you have raised is being investigated by another agency.
+We can delay dealing with your report or 'referral' of alleged parliamentary misconduct if the issue you have raised is being investigated by another agency.
 We can only defer your complaint for a reasonable period.

 Investigations